136 Maple Avenue, Bay Shore, NY 11706

 Notes: Lounge area at water level can be accessed without steps by going through main entrance, down ramp and walking around the building

-Multi-stall restrooms with a large, handicapped stall (no baby-changing facilities) are located in the rear of the main dining area.
+Multi-stall restrooms with a large, accessible stall (but no baby-changing facilities) are located in the rear of the main dining room.